Skip to content

 Sources profile:This story draws on neutral-leaning sources

-More than 100 Congress members, nearly all Democrats, signed a letter dated 13 March urging $9 billion for NASA Science in FY2027, against the White House's proposed $3.9 billion.
+More than 100 Congress members, nearly all Democrats, signed a letter on 13 March urging $9 billion for NASA Science in FY2027.
+The White House proposed $3.9 billion, a cut of 47%.
+Congress rejected similar cuts in FY2026 and held funding roughly flat at $7.3 billion.

 Howard Hu, who led Orion through Artemis I's heat shield anomalies, said NASA expects char loss on tonight's lofted return but at levels below the 2022 damage.